aadiyen/A-Loan/README.md

 Tech Stack

-ToolUsageGodot 4Game engine, GDScriptBlenderAll 3D models and assetsNavigationAgent3DEnemy pathfinding and NavMeshRayCast3DEnemy vision and kill detectionAnimationPlayerDoor/drawer animations, death sequenceMovie Maker ModeIntro cutscene
+Godotengine , blender for 3D models , audacity for sounds and music

 Development Notes